 By adding the broccoli to the boiling water prior to cooking the pasta I was able to quickly blanch them.
 Gotta make use of your time and stove top real estate.

 In went the pasta and it all came together.

 I make a quick pan sauce by adding a tablespoon of butter and flour to the pan after cooking the chicken.
 Cook the flour for 2 minutes on low and then whisk in the milk and Parmesan cheese.
 Stir until smooth and add your Dijon and tarragon.
 This sauce is killer.

 Into a baking dish go the chopped chicken, cooked tortellini, blanched broccoli and the sauce gets poured over.
-Toss to coat, bake and serve it up.
+Toss to coat, bake to warm it all through and serve it up.
+Dijon Chicken Tortellini Alfredo!
 Enjoy!

 - 4 cups broccoli chopped